zero-to-mastery/Animation-Nation/README.md

 - Use **HTML** and **CSS** only.
 No **JavaScript**.
 No **Images/SVGs**.
 - Your project must include **at least one animation**.
-- Make sure your code is **original**.
-Don't copy it from others and showcase your own skills.
+- Don't copy work from others.
+Make sure your code is **original** so you can showcase your own skills.

 <br />